✓ Free · Unbiased

 Is assisted living cheaper than home care in North Carolina?

-In North Carolina, assisted living becomes cheaper than home care once more than approximately 45 hours of in-home help per week are needed.
-Below that threshold, home care wins on cost.
+In North Carolina, assisted living becomes cheaper than agency-provided home care once more than approximately 49 hours of in-home help per week are needed.
+Below that threshold, home care typically wins on cost.
+The break-even formula: state assisted living monthly cost ÷ state hourly home-aide rate ÷ 4.33 weeks/month.

 How much does memory care cost in North Carolina?